-Oki Sato, the founder of Nendo, has recently given us an appetizer for Milan Design Week 2019.
-He designed a series of cast glass chairs for Venetian brand WonderGlass, which you can see in April in Milan!
+Oki Sato, the founder of Nendo, designed a series of cast glass chairs for Venetian brand WonderGlass.

 This unusual set of objects known as the Melt collection features a chair comprised of an inverted arched base topped with a contrasting, flat pane of glass, and backed with a larger rectangle of glass.
 Some first images have been released of this piece of furniture and it’s indeed unusual yet astonishing.

-The designer has stated that the main idea behind the conception of these glass figures was to let the glass to control the design process.
+The designer has stated that the main idea behind the conception of these glass figures (that you’ll be able to see for yourself at Milan Design Week) was to let the glass to control the design process.
 Specifically, the designer let the glass flow by way of gravity as well as through the weight of the material.

 To create the glass chair, for example, first, it was necessary to pour molten glass into a square frame, while at the same time, several craftsmen evened out the surface using iron trowels.
 After the glass cooled, it was then placed onto a U-shaped mold where it formed an arch through the help of the craftsmen who used tools to help the shape of that arch and make sure there were no bends or cracks.
-Sato himself made this comment about the project.
+Sato himself made this comment about the project set to be shown at Milan Design Week 2019.

 “I think flat surface glass stretched by the hands of craftsmen is beautiful (…) I discovered the beauty of glass when I saw that the plate-like glass created a beautiful arch by its own weight when lifted by a number of craftsmen.”